AI4PEP CALL FOR IDEAS

 In Phase 2 (April 2026 – March 2028), some or all of the research teams will receive additional funding to expand and/or scale their ideas and solutions, as well as to disseminate findings and inspire the next generation of leaders in the use of AI for pandemic and epidemic preparedness and response.

 We will be soliciting proposals only for Phase 1.
 All proposals will need to meet country-specific clearance requirements to advance.
-We will take into account regional balance whenever possible (to avoid funding all the strongest proposals coming from one or two countries).
+We will take into account regional balance whenever possible (to avoid funding all the strongest proposals coming from one or two countries, ensure that we target LMICs in particular and equally ensure that funded projects are geographically distributed across the region).

 We will use a three-stage process to select the most promising proposal.